StevenWingett/Bioinformatics_Computer_Cluster_Course/exercises.md

 4. Use the `sleep` command to suspend execution on your system for 10 seconds.

-5. Try the `sleep` command again, but cancel the job once it has started.
+5. Try the `sleep` command again, but end the job once it has started.

 6. Execute the sleep command for 60s, but this time background the job.
 Can you see the running sleep command with `ps` and `top`?